 Voluntary registration fees reduced

 From 30 June, we will be offering a 25 per cent reduction on the voluntary registration fee, subject to parliamentary approval.
 This discount is guaranteed to 2017.
-To receive this discount you must choose the voluntary application product type, please see our website for further information.
+To receive this discount you must choose the voluntary application product type, please see our dedicated page on our website for further information.